mratsim/constantine/PLANNING.md

 - Endomorphism splitting bounds guarantee: i.e. division-based vs lattice-based splitting
 - Fix optimized MSM

-Internal API breakage, which might leak to others using internal APIs.

-- Expand the library to support named fields and not just curves
-    - move and rename the config & constant folder
-    - use field instead of curve
-    - "named_math/fields_and_curves"
-    - matchingOrderBigInt -> BigInt[foo.getOrder()]
-    - Delete Mod*(), replace by fieldMod
-- In the future there will likely be named ciphersuites or other high-level protocols

 ### Ethereum Consensus Track

 - Implement cryptography and erasure codes EIP-7594 PeerDAS